SuperOfficeDocs/superoffice-docs/docs/api/person/services/update-person-services.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# Update a person with new name, address, position using services
+# Update a person with a new name, address, position using services

 Let's discuss how we can update the name, address, and position of an existing person using NetServer services.